Mbera12/Mbera12-daily-reports/README.md

 ## Day seven
 - I did an exercises which contain all we did from the day one until now.
+## Day eigtht
+we did a prictice challenge which contain all we did from the day one.

 ## Day eight
 - Functions, Modules, and Packages